snybetting/sny-analysis/README.md

 Corners and cards decayed by similar amounts in CLV terms, despite very different ROI outcomes.

+Monte Carlo power analysis shows ROI cannot be measured precisely enough to manage on: at 2,600 bets a true 10% edge lands anywhere in [5.0, 15.4], and even 50,000 bets leaves a 2.3-point band.

 Method: bootstrap resampling, 10,000 iterations.
 Limitations stated in each findings document.